July 6, 2014:

 - GZDoom - Identical to the above except for added OpenGL implementation.
 The latest builds include support for metadata loop tags for seamless playback.

 - Chocolate Doom - Authentic port of Doom without any bells or whistles.
 Perfect choice for these packs for the original 90s experience!
 Make sure to get the latest build from the development section for metadata loop tag support!

 - Doomsday Engine - Another highly popular source port with music pack support.

 - EZDoom - Another port based on GZDoom with a simpler and easier interface.
 Just boot it up and go!
 Comes with shareware versions of Doom, Heretic, Hexen, and Strife as well as the full version of FreeDoom.

 Rise of the Triad

 - WinROTT & GLRott - Two source ports for Rise of the Triad

 - DOSBox - Unfortunately, no source port exists as yet for Blood since the source code was never released.
 Your best bet is to use DOSBox which is an excellent DOS environment emulator.
 Furthermore, this also means that you cannot use any music packs with the game.

 - Dxx-Rebirth - Source ports for Descent I and II

-If you want to contact me to request a pack for your favourite game or Duke3D MOD you can email me at: shine62 AT gmail DOT com.
+If you want to contact me to request a pack for your favourite game, MOD, or even a custom MIDI track you'd like recorded with the SC-55, you can email me at: shine62 AT gmail DOT com.